FireCARES/harvester/README.md

 # FireCARES Harvester [![Build Status](https://api.travis-ci.org/FireCARES/harvester.svg)](https://travis-ci.org/FireCARES/harvester)

-The FireCARES Harvester is a data collection application used to harvest data from the WWW and ingest into a local datastore for further processing before being pushed into a PostGIS database.
+The FireCARES Harvester is a data collection application used to harvest data from the datasources over HTTP and ingested with simple transformations into a local document store.

 ## Assumptions

-* Python 2.6+
+* Python 2.7/3.4
-* Document database store => MongoDB
+* MongoDB

 ```bash
 virtualenv iaff_harvester